zX3no/Omnia/README.md

 ## ⚠️ Work in progress

-The code is finished however the writing mostly covers tooling and installation rather than the language itself.
+The code is finished, however the writing mostly covers tooling and installation rather than the language itself.

 ## Goals